blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

     // other checks
 }
 ```

-finally, and similarly, we check that the two players are choosing a valid oracle and a valid deadline:
+Finally, we check that the two players are choosing a valid oracle and a valid deadline:
 ```c++
 and{
     // other checks